Anoushka21/Future-Frame-Prediction-and-Segmentation/README.md

 python infer.py
 ```

 ## Notes

-This project was part of the coursework for the Deep Learning (spring 2023) course at NYU.
+This project was part of the coursework for the Deep Learning (Spring 2023) course at NYU.

 Contributors:
 * Anoushka Gupta (ag8733@nyu.edu)